prasannavl/go-errors/README.md

 ### GoError

 `GoError` provides a straightforward way to wrap the `error` interface as `Cause`.
 The `utils` subpackage provides a way to iterate over chained errors and to collect error messages easily.

-Note: It's unfortunate to have the `goerror.GoError` stutter in the name: This could have just been called `Error`, but that causes collision with the method name `Error` when embedded into another type, and Go's internal type hacks around this scenario by using a lowercase `error`, which cannot be exported when it's on packages.
-I find the stutter as acceptable rather than having a name that's isn't as informative, in this case.

 ### CodedError